What is my routing number at Legence Bank?

 How do I sign up for Bill Pay?

 If you have never used Bill Pay before, you may see many benefits in trying this great service.
-To sign up, simply log in to your Online Banking and click on the Bill Pay tab.
+To sign up, simply log in to your Online Banking and click on the Move Money tab.
 The system will lead you through setting up your profile.
 Once you have set up your profile, then set up a payee, you may proceed with paying that payee when you wish.

 How do I add a new payee?